Quickstart Guide

 Adding more problem data

-In many settings we will want to add problem data to our NamedTrajectory – e.g. bounds, initial values, final values, and goal values.
-This is realized by passing NamedTuples containing this data.
+In many settings we will want to specify the problem data of our NamedTrajectory – e.g. bounds, initial values, final values, and goal values.

 # define the number of timesteps